micahcourey/Twaddler/README.md

 By Micah Courey, 24-Nov-2015

-An online social networking app that allows users to send messages known as 'twaddles' to one another.
+A online social networking app that allows users to send messages known as 'twaddles' to one another.
 Check it out, signup and post a twaddle at http://twaddler.azurewebsites.net

 Technologies Used